nslay/PyComputeBValue/README.md

 positional arguments:
   {mono}                Diffusion model to use. imagePaths            B-value diffusion series folders and image paths.
 Image paths may optionally be suffixed with ':bvalue' to indicate the diffusion b-value of the image.
+DICOM paths suffixed with ':-1' indicate that DICOM should be ignored when querying the b-value of the image.

 optional arguments:
   -h, --help            show this help message and exit